Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Continuous Time

-The numerical approximation of the Kushner-Stratonovich equation \eqref{eq:KSE} has a long history.
-The paper \cite{crisan1999particle} demonstrated how \eqref{eq:KSE} can be approximated by a particle method; this is a generalization of the bootstrap particle filter to continuous time \citet{crisan1998discrete}.
-See also \cite{bain2008fundamentals} for a detailed discussion of alternative approximation techniques.
-The paper \cite{hu2002approximation} discussed solution of the unnormalized and linear version of the Kushner-Stratonovich equation known as the Zakai equation.
-Numerical implementations of the mean field equations (\ref{eq:KS_mf3}) are discussed in \cite{TdWMR17} while \cite{TMM19} provides a detailed analysis of the diffusion map approximation discussed after (\ref{eq:DM approximation}).
-The constant gain approximation $K = C^{v\hs}\Gammas$, which corresponds to the ensemble Kalman filter, arises as a particular scaling limit from the diffusion map approach as discussed, for example, in \cite{TdWMR17}.
-The papers \cite{ding2020ensemble,ding2021ensemble,ding2021ensembleb} undertake a systematic analysis of the link between interacting particle systems and mean-field systems in continuous time, mostly focused on the solution of inverse problems; however the methods developed are more widely applicable.
-Similar to the stochastic ensemble Kalman filter, particle implementation (\ref{eq:KSA_mfj}) leads to undesirable correlations via the synthetic data $\widehat z^{(j)}$, which appear both in the gain $K^\sJ = C^{v\hs}\Gammas^{-1}$ and the innovation term $dI = d\zd - d \widehat z^{(j)}$ effectively giving rise to colored noise.
+The papers \citet{ding2020ensemble,ding2021ensemble,ding2021ensembleb} undertake a systematic analysis of the link between interacting particle systems and mean field systems in continuous time, mostly focused on the solution of inverse problems; however the methods developed are more widely applicable.
+Similar to the stochastic ensemble Kalman filter, particle implementation (\ref{eq:KSA_mfj}) leads to undesirable correlations via the synthetic data $\widehat z^{(j)}$, which appear both in the gain $K^\sJ = C^{v\hs}\Gammas^{-1}$ and the innovation term $\dd\mathfrak{I} = \dd\zd - \dd \widehat z^{(j)}$ effectively giving rise to colored noise.
 These numerically induced correlations vanish in the limit $J\to \infty$.